Routes are how you choose which symbol to trade, in which timeframe, at which exchange, and which strategy to use.

 A typical example might be to use the daily time frame to detect the bigger trend of the market, and the hourly time frame to detect the smaller trend.

 This is a common feature that professional traders use in their manual trading.
 However, in algorithmic trading, it gets tricky because of the Look-Ahead Biasopen in new window.
 This issue is completely taken care of in Jesse.

 All you need to do is to define extra candles.
 For example, if you're trading

 1D time frame in your strategy, this is how your routes must look like:

-You may be thinking why not just define few extra routes and leave them be; whether or not using them.
-That would work; however, Jesse goes through expensive calculations to make extra candles work without the Look-Ahead Bias; hence, you will be facing longer backtest simulations.
+You may be thinking why not just define a few extra routes and leave them be; whether or not use them.
+That would work; however, Jesse goes through expensive calculations to make extra candles work without the Look-Ahead Biasopen in new window; hence, you will be facing longer backtest simulations.